 Stage 1: Site reconnaissance.
 We believe that this stage is largely complete and even if it is ongoing, not relevant to the current operations.

 Stage 2: Site preparation.
 This entails a detailed sight survey, selection of the emplacement site and the sinking of anchoring apparatus into the seabed.
-It is fairly certain that the Russian stretched Delta IV class submarine will be operating North of Spitsbergen, conducting this task.
+It is fairly certain that the Russian Delta IV Stretched class submarine will be operating north of Spitsbergen, conducting this task.

 Stage 3: Site emplacement.
-The actual sensor unit (MGK-608M) is put in place during this phase, the units are self contained so the process involves deploying and anchoring them.
+The actual sensor unit (MGK-608M) is put in place during this phase, the units are self-contained so the process involves deploying and anchoring them.
 The modified OSCAR II class submarine ‘Belgorod’ is presumed to be conducting this operation along the Lomonosov Ridge between the Makarov and Fram Basins reaching up towards the Pole.

 Stage 4: Site Activation.
 Final testing, configuration and connection.
-This stage requires a deep diving submersible and, it is thought that the Delta III Stretched submarine ‘Orenburg’ with its ‘Losharik’ mini sub will be working along the Northwind Escarpment activating clusters that were emplaced last year.
+This stage requires a deep diving submersible, and it is thought that the Delta III Stretched submarine ‘Orenburg’ with its ‘Losharik’ mini sub will be working along the Northwind Escarpment activating clusters that were emplaced last year.

 Stage 5: Operations.
 Four sectors are now on line, two have only just powered up a couple weeks ago and we have located the ATGU that is powering them.
 This is the only ATGU we have detected, we believe the two sectors that powered up last summer are powered from land.

-Chukchi Plateau Array: Three sensors (CH 1-3), powered up in mid June 17
+Chukchi Plateau Array: Three sensors (CH 1–3), powered up in mid-June 17.

-East Siberian Sea Array: Three sensors (ES 1-3), powered up in late June 17.
+East Siberian Sea Array: Three sensors (ES 1–3), powered up in late June 17.